 (1) The employer is not excluded by subsection (b) of this regulation;

-(2) The self insured employer meets the minimum financial requirements in its last published annual financial report as provided in Section 15203.2;

-(3) The employer possesses an acceptable credit rating on the date of the Security Fund's written alternative composite deposit proposal.
-An acceptable credit rating shall be any “A” or any “B” rating or equivalent. as determined by section 15220.1, in either of the following publications:
+(2) The employer possesses an acceptable credit rating on the date of the Security Fund's written alternative composite deposit proposal.
+An acceptable credit rating shall be any “A” or any “B” rating published by Moody’s Investor Service, Standard & Poor’s, Fitch Ratings, or equivalent.

-(A) Moody's Investor Service Corporate Finance monthly subscription rating guide entitled “Moody's Global Rating Guide”, or

-(B) Standard & Poor's Credit Market Services monthly subscription rating guide entitled “Global Ratings Handbook”.

-In the event that ratings have been determined pursuant to both subsection (d)(32)(A) and (B), and the ratings differ, the most recently published rating shall be utilized.
+In the event of multiple ratings for the same self-insured employer, the most recently published rating shall be utilized.

 (e) The following self-insured employers shall qualify as partially participating members of the alternative composite deposit program: